NAU Construction Management

 Construction project control processes are concerned the interrelationship among cost, schedule, logistics and materials on a project.
 Students illustrate the relationships among these influences to demonstrate understanding.

 Regulations, contracts and common law affect the management of a construction project.
-Students demonstrate understanding by relating the legal implications to the construction profession.
+Students demonstrate understanding by interacting with legal documents specific to the construction profession.

-Basic principles of sustainable construction include optimizing resource use, enhancing indoor environmental quality and considering full life-cycle costs.
-Students demonstrate understanding of these principles in the context of construction materials and systems.
+Basic principles of sustainable construction include optimizing resource use, issues related to siting, minimizing waste, enhancing indoor environmental quality and considering full life-cycle costs.
+Students demonstrate understanding of these principles by using them in the context of construction materials and systems.

 Basic principles of structural behavior include loading determination, load path tracing, mechanical properties of materials, basic static equilibrium and component behavior (beams, columns, foundations).
 Students demonstrate understanding by applying loads and determining resulting behaviors using principles and design aids.